LinkedEarth/LeapFROGS/slides/chapter6_01_docker,_binder.md

 [Docker containers](https://www.docker.com/resources/what-container/) are like lightweight, portable "mini-computers" that can run software.
 They package everything a program needs—like its code, tools, and settings—so it works the same way everywhere, whether on your laptop, a server, or the cloud.
 Think of it as a way to ship an app and all its ingredients in one tidy box, making it easy to use and consistent across different machines.

-These virual environments can be thought of as a pyramid of requirements that support your workflow.
+These virtual environments can be thought of as a pyramid of requirements that support your workflow.
 An operating system and its libraries support a coding language and a few specific packages, which in turn support the script you wrote.

 ---